StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 ## Usage

-Note: *SR2TuringPluto v4 requires StatisticalRethinking.jl v4.*

-Select a notebook in the `open a file` entry box, e.g. type `./` and step to `./notebooks/TuringGuide.jl`.
+Select a notebook in the `open a file` entry box, e.g. type `./` and step to `./notebooks/Chapter_00.jl`.

-SR2TuringPluto.jl is a DrWatson project, with some added/re-purposed subdirectories,

-The `data` directory, in DrWatson accessible through `datadir()`, can be used for locally generated data, exercises, etc. All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir(...)`.
+All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir(...)`.

 This leads to a typical set of opening lines in each notebook:
 ```
-using Pkg, DrWatson
+using Pkg

 # Note: Below sequence is important.
 First activate the project
 # followed by `using` or `import` statements.
 Pretty much all